meffmadd/pandas-visual-analysis/README.rst

 It can display various different types of graphs with support for linked-brushing in interactive widgets.
 This allows data exploration and cognition to be simple, even with complex multivariate datasets.

-There is no need to create and style plots or interactivity - its all ready without any configuration.
+There is no need to create and style plots or interactivity - it's all ready without any configuration.

 |